- New Mexico

-- Congress established the Northern Rio Grande National Heritage Area on October 12, 2006, to assist local communities and residents in preserving the unique cultural, historical and natural resources in the New Mexico counties of Rio Arriba, Taos, and Santa Fe.
+- Established on October 12, 2006, the Northern Río Grande National Heritage Area assists local communities and residents in preserving the unique cultural, historical and natural resources in the New Mexico counties of Rio Arriba, Taos, and Santa Fe.

 - National Heritage Area

 - Northern Rio Grande National Heritage Area, Inc.

 The mountains and high desert of North Central New Mexico cradle the homelands of Native peoples, who have inhabited the area for thousands of years.
 Current descendants include the Jicarilla Apache Tribe and eight northern Pueblo settlements.
 The area comprising the Northern Río Grande National Heritage Area also includes descendants of Spanish colonists who settled in the area permanently, beginning in 1598, nearly two centuries before the signing of the Declaration of Independence.